baronapp/sidestep-ios-sdk/README.md

 ### How do you implement the Sidestep iOS SDK? [for your developer]
 To implement SDK into your app use `SidestepSDK` class.
-It contains following:

-`init(artistId: Int, token: String, allowsNativeApp: Bool = true, useTestingServer: Bool = false)`
+1. `init(configuration: SidestepSDKConfiguration, token: String, useTestingServer: Bool = false)`, where:

+ `configuration` - structure that you can use to configure Sidestep SDK.
+Using this structure you can:
+  - go straight into the merch for a given artist and show (preselected)
+  - have ability to support multiple artists
+  - initialize Sidestep SDK with artist as a sting or an artist id

-For example: `SidestepSDK(artistId:14, token: "ios_consumer_app_token", allowsNativeApp: false)` will automatically launch the Sidestep store in a modal for artist 14.
-You can get your token and the artist id by emailing <matt@@sidestepapp.com>.
+ `token` - token for using the SDK.
+You can get your token and the artist id by emailing <matt@sidestepapp.com>

-`artistId` - identifier of artist that will be shown in SDK

-`token` - token for using the SDK

-`allowsNativeApp` - optional, default:  true, provide false if you don't want to open artist store in Sidestep app (if it's installed on device)

  `useTestingServer` - optional, default: false, provide true if you want to use our testing server

-`var navigationController: UINavigationController?`
+2. `var navigationController: UINavigationController?`

-`navigationController` - present this controller in your application
+3. `navigationController` - present this controller in your application

-`var closeBlock: (() -> Void)?`

-the handler of the action when user taps close button in SDK stack
+4. `var closeBlock: (() -> Void)?` - the handler of the action when user taps close button in SDK stack

+### Notes

+To be able to use credit card scanner on checkout process, you need to add `Privacy - Camera Usage Description (NSCameraUsageDescription)` to your application's Info.plist file.

 # Installing the SDK

 ### CocoaPods

-Simply add this to you Podfile:
+Add this to you Podfile:

-`pod 'SidestepSDK', :git => 'git@github.com:SidestepTechnologies/ios-sdk.git', :tag => '1.0.2'`
+`pod 'SidestepSDK', :git => 'git@github.com:SidestepTechnologies/ios-sdk.git', :tag => '1.0.3'`

 ### Other